Local Guide — Park Ridge, IL

 Does Moonshot accept insurance for physical rehab?

 Yes.
 We accept BCBS PPO insurance for rehabilitation services.
-For patients with other insurance plans, we offer transparent cash pricing and provide superbills for out-of-network reimbursement.
-Many patients also use HSA or FSA funds.
+For other plans, we offer transparent cash pricing and provide superbills for out-of-network reimbursement.
+HSA/FSA funds also accepted.

 How many visits will I need?

-Most patients see meaningful improvement within 6-8 visits.
-The exact timeline depends on the nature and severity of your condition, how long it's been present, and how consistently you follow your home exercise program.
-Our goal is to build your independence -- not create long-term dependency on treatment.
+Most patients see meaningful improvement within 6–8 visits.
+The exact timeline depends on the nature and severity of your condition, how long it has been present, and how consistently you follow your home exercise program.
+Our goal is to build your independence — not create long-term dependency on treatment.

 How is this different from a typical physical therapy clinic?

-Most PT clinics see 3-4 patients simultaneously, use techs and assistants for the majority of your visit, and rely heavily on passive modalities and generic exercise sheets.
-At Moonshot, every minute of your session is one-on-one with Dr. Gontarek.
+Most PT clinics see 3–4 patients simultaneously, use techs and assistants for the majority of your visit, and rely on passive modalities and generic exercise sheets.
+At Moonshot, every minute is one-on-one with Dr. Gontarek.
 Treatment is hands-on, exercise is individualized and progressive, and outcomes are tracked objectively.
-You're not a number in a rotation.
+When the case warrants it, we have on-site DEXA and bloodwork to look beyond what manual assessment alone can see.

 What should I expect at my first visit?